-Pneumonia is the leading cause of death worldwide.
-Assoc Prof Loo Chian Min, Senior Consultant, Department of Respiratory and Critical Care Medicine at Singapore General Hospital (SGH), shares the common causes and symptoms.
+Pneumonia is a leading cause of death worldwide.
+Our specialist from the Department of Respiratory and Critical Care Medicine at Singapore General Hospital (SGH) shares its common causes, symptoms, prevention tips and more.

 Pneumonia, a serious inflammatory condition of the lungs, is a leading cause of death in Singapore and worldwide.